tardis-sn/tardis/docs/physics/montecarlo/basicprinciples.rst

 While there are many different numerical techniques available to tackle this, Monte Carlo techniques have become a successful and elegant tool particularly for radiative transfer problems in supernovae.

-Monte Carlo Radiative Transfer methods track a sufficiently large number of representative light packets as they propagate through the supernova ejecta.
-The initial properties of these packets are randomly (in a probabilistic sense) assigned in accordance with the macroscopic properties of the radiation field (see :ref:`Energy Packets
-<initialization>`) and in a similar manner the decisions about when, where and how the packets interact with the
-surrounding material are made (see :ref:`Propagation <propagation>`).
-Given a large enough sample, these packets behave as a microcosom of all of the light traveling through the ejecta -- that is, based on the behavior of these packets, we can draw conclusions about the propagation of light through the ejecta as a whole.
+Monte Carlo Radiative Transfer methods track a sufficiently large number of photons (light particles) as they propagate through the supernova ejecta.
+The initial properties of these photons are randomly (in a probabilistic sense) assigned in accordance with the macroscopic properties of the radiation field (see :ref:`initialization`) and in a similar manner the decisions about when, where and how the photons interact with the surrounding material are made (see :ref:`Propagation <propagation>`).
+Given a large enough sample, these photons behave as a microcosom of all of the light traveling through the ejecta -- that is, based on the behavior of these photons, we can draw conclusions about the propagation of light through the ejecta as a whole.
 This is eventually used to determine the actual steady-state plasma properties (see :ref:`est_and_conv`) and the emitted spectrum (see :ref:`spectrum`).

 .. _randomsampling: